droonga/droonga.org/tutorial/1.0.9/groonga/index.md

 If one of nodes dies and there is any still alive node, survivor(s) will work as the Droonga cluster.
 Then you can recover the dead node and re-join it to the cluster secretly.

+Important note: both `droonga-engine` and `droonga-http-server` resolve dependencies automatically on the startup.
+For example, they download [Serf](https://www.serfdom.io/)'s binary.
+After all dependencies are resolved, they start working.
+So, you may have to wait for a while, on the initial startup.

 Let's make sure that the cluster works, by a Droonga command, `system.status`.
 You can see the result via HTTP, like: